 My digital patterns have always included pattern pieces that are formatted in “tiles” so that you can print the pattern pieces on a regular household printer, then tape them together to assemble the pattern pieces.
 A copy shop file, on the other hand, is formatted so that the pattern pieces are all on one giant page.
 The file must be sent to a print shop to print the pieces at full size, so you end up with a wide-format piece of paper with all the pattern pieces on it, like the one shown above.

-Most pattern designers who include copy shop files with their digital patterns include two different copy shop files: one for 36″-wide paper (used in the US) and one for A0 paper (used everywhere else in the world), which is 84.1 cm by 118.9 cm.
+Most pattern designers who include copy shop files with their digital patterns include two different copy shop files: one for 36″-wide paper (more common in the US) and one for A0 paper (more common in the rest of the world), which is 84.1 cm by 118.9 cm.

 Pros and Cons